Liftitapp/react-native-liftit-boilerplate/README.md

 ## Configuration
 ### **DOTENV**
-This module read the `.env` file from the root folder, and stores their variables on the `process.env` object.
+This module reads `.env` files from the root folder, stores their variables in a `process.env` object.

 #### How to use
 ```
 require('dotenv').config()
 console.log(process.env.APP_VERSION_CODE)
 ```
-Use this way to access to the env vars only outside from the react-native application (eg. On the tests folder, or on the gulp file)
+Use this way to access to the enviroment variables from outside the react-native application (eg. On the tests folder, or on the gulp file)
 ### **REACT-NATIVE-CONFIG**
-This module is used to to expose config variables to your javascript code inside the react-native application.
+This module is used to expose configuration variables to your javascript code inside the react-native application.
 #### How to use
   Android